-- internal property control procedure established by the administration. - Assess the level of controlled risk to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules, and district policies, including safeguarding assets.
+- internal property control procedure established by the administration. - Assess the controlled risk level to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules, and district policies, including safeguarding assets.

-A material weakness is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities from occurring.
+A material weakness is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities occurring.
 As a result, it would be challenging for employees to recognize the mistakes in the ordinary course of performing their assigned functions.